puppetlabs/puppet-docs/source/pe/2.0/console_accessing.markdown

 - Safari 4 and higher
 - Internet Explorer 9 and higher

-Other browsers may work fine, but older and odder browsers are more likely to have problems with the live management pages.
+Internet Explorer 8 and Firefox 2 are known to be unable to load the console's live management page, although they can access other parts of the console.
+Other browsers may or may not work and have not been intensively tested with the console.

 Reaching the Console
 -----